 ‘Bad memory’ in this respect is actually a mechanism in the brain which serves to quickly make space for relevant information and not allow the brain to waste energy and space remembering the mundane and trivial information.

-‘Facts,’ are not what the brain perceives as facts.
-The brain focuses on creating a general picture of the events or a simplified version of some information, which could serve as a means to making better decisions later.
+‘Facts’ are not what the brain perceives as facts.
+The brain focuses on creating a general picture of the events or a simplified version of some information, which could serve as a means to make better decisions later.

 This means that learning by heart, something which is impossible for the ‘forgetful’ ones, is not something the brain would do gladly for you.

 The more you forget such ‘facts,’ the more your brain works in adding the most relevant information from them into a more general picture, and thus a more keen perception of reality.